sustainability-zhaw/keyword-webhook/README.md

 - `target_path` - from which subdirectory to load the keyword files.
 THe webhook really only responds to the files in this directory.
 This should point to `data/sdgs`.
 Note, no trailing slash!
 - `relax` - if set to `yes` or `YES` or `Yes`, the service will not import the 16 keyword lists on startup.
 This is useful when updating the webhook on a running system.
 - `ghscret` - this is the secret is used by github to connect to the webhook.
 The service will reject any other requests.
+- `port` - allows to configure the exposed port.